gioleppe/MSc-notes/Mobile and Cyber-physical Systems.md

 #### Wireless technologies & standards

 Theres a sort of dichotomy between communications range and exchanged data rates.
-Important standards for IoT are **LORA** (which was built to address smart city applications), **Zigbee** (which can build very large networks), **Bluetooth** (has a lot of different versions such as BLE ad BT5, and works in a lot of different context and applications, but cannot work with very large networks), **IEEE 802.11 standards (WiFi)** it's a family of standards, and has had a lot of iterations which improved each time.
+Important standards for IoT are **LORA** (which was built to address smart city applications), **Zigbee** (which can build very large networks and also supports point-to-point communications), **Bluetooth** (has a lot of different versions such as BLE ad BT5, and works in a lot of different context and applications, but cannot work with very large networks), **IEEE 802.11 standards (WiFi)** it's a family of standards, and has had a lot of iterations which improved each time.

 **IEEE 802.15.4 standard** is a standard defining both physical and MAC layers.
 It is used as a foundation for **Zigbee**, which builds on top of it defining higher network layers and applications interface.
 Zigbee is an industrial consortium whereas the 802.15.4 standard is promoted by the IEEE.
 Zigbee supports multi-hop deployments.